-- We will work with Welsh Government colleagues who lead the university designation process (and its periodic renewal) for NHS boards and trusts to ensure that it incorporates a meaningful and ambitious set of commitments to research and innovation. - We will co-produce, with NHS organisations and other stakeholders, a new assessment framework for research in the NHS in Wales and use it in our annual reviews of all NHS boards and trusts to support them to find an appropriate balance of embedding research in core healthcare services and reducing the burden on frontline services through different delivery models - We will make working as One Wales for research delivery the default whenever possible, focusing our research delivery investment in areas of greatest benefit and added value to Wales and working to establish a collective and planned approach to research delivery. - We will set out our industry engagement plans to provide a coherent and highquality service to industry, increasing the profile of Wales globally as a site that delivers excellence in parallel to growing collaborative NHS, academic and industry research partnerships. - We will reduce or remove duplication and increase speed and efficiency of study set-up and delivery processes and will monitor and review study performance metrics.

-- We will review the future of the research design and conduct service (RDCS) which exists to support people working in the NHS to develop research ideas. and consider how best to use those resources in future. - We will work to develop opportunities for NHS staff to develop their research careers through the Health and Care Research Faculty and other routes, and to ensure opportunities are available to professional groups such as nurses, allied health professionals and clinical scientists who in the past have tended to have poor access to existing programmes and limited protected time for research.
+- We will co-produce, with NHS organisations and other stakeholders, a new assessment framework for research in the NHS in Wales and use it in our annual reviews of all NHS boards and trusts to support them to find an appropriate balance of embedding research in core healthcare services and reducing the burden on frontline services through different delivery models - We will make working as 'One Wales' for research delivery the default whenever possible, focusing our research delivery investment in areas of greatest benefit and added value to Wales and working to establish a collective and planned approach to prioritising and delivering research. - We will set out our industry engagement plans and will work to provide a coherent and high-quality service to industry partners wanting to undertake commercial research in Wales, so increasing the profile of Wales globally as a site that delivers reliably and effectively.
+We will promote and support growing collaborative NHS, academic and industry research partnerships across the UK. - We will reduce or remove duplication and increase speed and efficiency of study set-up and delivery processes and will monitor and review study performance metrics. - We will work to develop opportunities for NHS staff to develop their research careers through the Health and Care Research Faculty and other routes, and to ensure opportunities are available to professional groups such as nurses, allied health professionals and clinical scientists who in the past have tended to have poor access to existing programmes and limited protected time for research. - We will work with our partners to provide development opportunities and stable careers for those working in NHS R&D offices and in research delivery.